 Deadlines are coming out of my ears, multiple events need to be hosted, plus flight reservations galore.
 Not to mention cramming in as much time with my new mini bestie and her big sister before they move inconveniently far away.

 Spring is in full swing and it seems like life is changing on a daily basis.

 Someone asked me recently about how I balance it all.
 The truth is I don’t really see it as a balance.
 I just act on, or react to, whatever is right in front of me.
-I plan ahead as much as necessary in order to still be a functioning member of society, but I’ve learned that thinking too much into the future is not very healthy for me.
+Planning ahead as much as necessary in order to still be a functioning member of society is crucial, but I’ve learned that thinking too much into the future is not very healthy for me.

 I find this method works for my creativity as well.
 When I try to drum up inspiration to fill up my editorial calendar, I always wind up empty handed.
-When I just move through my days instinctively is when real inspiration strikes.
+Moving through my days instinctively is when real inspiration strikes.
 This particular week it was the strawberries in my CSA box that spoke to me.